 What is buy now pay later?

-What does buy now pay later cost?
+How much does buy now pay later cost?

 Don’t miss a payment

-Why was I not eligible for buy now pay later?
+Not eligible for buy now pay later?

-It is well worth checking your credit score before you apply for buy now pay later to see if there are any problems you can fix to improve your score.
+It’s well worth checking your credit score before you apply for buy now pay later to see if there are any problems you can fix to improve your score.

 What are the alternatives to buy now pay later?